cimage/website/content/doc/8500_cimage-api.md

     ->output();
 ```

-`img.php` may also use `CImage` to set the default background color and add convolution expressions, but it depends on if the values are set in the config file `img_config.php`.
+THe script img.php may also use CImage to set the default background color and add convolution expressions, but it depends on if the values are set in the config file `img_config.php`.
 It can look like this:

 ```php
 $img->setDefaultBackgroundColor($config['background_color']);